agoryuno/xml_orm/README.md

 instantiated.

-## Generating CREATE and reading data
+## Generating SQL and reading data

 Once a table object is instantiated you can generate SQL to add it to a DB by simply triggering the object's __repr__ method in any convenient